michaelsmanley/SpartzTest/README.md

 - Codeception acceptance tests for each API endpoint.
 That was the whole point of including Codeception in the first place.
 - There would be Docblock comments throughout.
 - There would be a Phing build file for running migrations, running tests, generating docs, etc.
-- So much more testing of bad requests, proper HTTP responses, etc.
+- So much more security testing of bad requests, proper HTTP responses, etc. I believe I've mitigated SQL injection attacks, but I really would like to hammer this more to be more certain.
+A caching strategy would help with misbehaving API clients, etc.